Nine things to look for when comparing university courses

 4. Student satisfaction scores

-All final-year students are asked to rate their course and university experience in the National Student Survey.
+All final-year students are asked to rate their course and university experience in the annual National Student Survey.
 The findings are often quoted as an overall satisfaction score but you can also find specific ratings such as teaching, feedback from staff and facilities.

 5. How you’ll spend your time

-Will you have a very structured timetable with lectures, seminars or practical work – or will you be expected to work independently in the library?
+Will you have a structured timetable with lectures, seminars or practical work – or will you be expected to work independently in the library?
 What about placement year opportunities?

 6. Course content